Iran, Persian Language & Culture

 Area: 1,648,195 km2

-Capital: Tehran تهران is a metropolitan city, located mid-north of Iran, less than 100 miles south of the Caspian sea.
-Tehran is the political, administrative, industrial and commercial capital of Iran, with a population of close to nine million people.
+Capital: Tehran تهران ocated in the mid-north of Iran, less than 100 miles south of the Caspian Sea, is a metropolitan city serving as the political, administrative, industrial, and commercial capital, with a population nearing nine million people.

 Time Difference: UTC+3.5

-Terrain: Rugged and mountainous in the north and west.
-Desert in central plateau.
+Terrain: The terrain varies from rugged and mountainous in the north and west to desert in the central plateau.

 Lowest Point: Caspian Sea: -28 m دریای خــزر

-Natural Resources: Petroleum, natural gas, coal, chromium, uranium, copper, iron ore, lead, manganese, zinc, and sulfur.
+Natural Resources: Iran boasts abundant petroleum, natural gas, coal, chromium, uranium, copper, iron ore, lead, manganese, zinc, and sulfur reserves.

-Cities: Iran has 31 provinces.
-Some of the most important Iranian cities include: Tehran, Isfahan, Mashhad, Shiraz, Tabriz, Yazd, Kerman, Kashan, and Rasht.
+Cities: With 31 provinces, some of Iran's most significant cities include Tehran, Isfahan, Mashhad, Shiraz, Tabriz, Yazd, Kerman, Kashan, and Rasht.

-Open Sea: Persian Gulf and Oman Sea – open to Indian Ocean خلیج فارس – دریای عــمان
+Open Sea: Persian Gulf and Sea of Oman– connected to Indian Ocean خلیج فارس – دریای عــمان

-Mountain Ranges: Alborz from the northwest to northeast (Damavand is in the middle), Zagross from northwest to southwest.
+Mountain Ranges: The Alborz runs from the northwest to northeast (with Mount Damavand in the middle), while the Zagros range extends from the northwest to the southwest.

 Timeline history of Iran in a nutshell |